vdzhambazova/recipe-picker/README.md

  The idea behind the app is for the household to have all favourite recipes in one place like a menu in a restaurant with added functionality for filtering depending on the season, content of recies, course and so on.

 ## Functionalities:
 1. The user has the ability to create recipe through the recipe form.
-User can add tags to recepief form preset list (example for tags: "healthy", "veggie", "junk", "brunch", "dinner" and so on)
+User can add tags to recepie form preset list (example for tags: "healthy", "veggie", "junk", "brunch", "dinner" and so on)

 2. List of the added recipes is visualised on the UI

 3. List of preset tabs will be availabe on th UI so the user can select them an by that filter the recipe list

 (Example of app usage: It is a hot summer night and user selects tags "summer", "veggie", "dinner".
 The list will show recipes for "Tarator", "Baked eggplant" and such.)